Two students talking to an academic in the cafe.

 Assessment

-Your lecturers are here to support your development which is why you’ll be given extensive feedback on your work.
-We use a range of assessment methods including, exams, online tests, group/individual presentations and coursework.
-You will also get lots of formative and summative feedback to help you progress and reach your potential.
+Your lecturers are here to support your development, which is why you’ll be given extensive feedback on your work to help you progress and reach your potential.

-You will be assessed on the core skills of speaking, listening, reading and writing.
-Our assessment methods vary across our studies modules and could include taking exams, developing a portfolio, writing essays, taking part in group projects and presentations.
+Throughout your Japanese studies, you’ll be assessed on the core skills of speaking, listening, reading and writing.
+Assessment methods could include exams, developing a portfolio, writing essays and taking part in group projects and presentations.

 Programme specification